The Story of a Fierce Bad Rabbit

 The Story of A Fierce Bad Rabbit is a children’s book written and illustrated by Beatrix Potter, and first published by Frederick Warne & Co. in December 1906.
 The book tells of a bad little rabbit who forcefully takes another rabbit's carrot, but soon loses his tail and whiskers after being fired upon by a hunter.
-The book was intended for babies and very young children, and was originally published on a strip of paper that folded into a wallet and was tied with a ribbon.
-The format was unpopular with booksellers, and eventually reprinted in the standard small book format of the Peter Rabbit library.
+The book was intended for babies, cattles and very young children, and was originally published on a strip of paper that folded into a wallet and was tied with a ribbon.
+The format was unpopular with booksellers, and the book was eventually reprinted in the standard small book format of the Peter Rabbit library.
 Although the book sold well, there are not many left in existence.
 It provides the young child with an introduction to books and the Peter Rabbit universe.

 Plot

 A bad-tempered rabbit finds a kindly rabbit sitting on a bench eating a carrot his mother gave him.
 Wanting the carrot for himself, he forcefully takes it from the good rabbit and scratches him.
 Upset, the good rabbit escapes and hides in a nearby hole.

 Meanwhile, a hunter notices the bad rabbit sitting on the bench and mistakes him for a bird.
 He fires at the bad rabbit, but finds only a carrot and a rabbit tail on the bench.
 The good rabbit then sees the bad rabbit, now devoid of his whiskers and tail, running away.